Workshop on Writing for Digital Media

 The course will focus on writing for two different electronic platforms—Social Media and Blogs.
 It will specifically cover the following.

-- How to manage an institution’s Facebook and Twitter accounts
+- How to manage an institution’s Social Media accounts, with a focus on Facebook and Twitter

-- How to run a Social Media or web campaign
+- How to plan and implement a Social Media or web campaign

 - How to write blogs for institutional as well as personal platforms